EmmanuelDemey/eslint-plugin-angular/README.md

 ## Deprecated Angular Features

-There rules prevent you from using deprecated angular features.
+These rules prevent you from using deprecated angular features.

  * [no-cookiestore](docs/no-cookiestore.md) - use `$cookies` instead of `$cookieStore`
  * [no-http-callback](docs/no-http-callback.md) - disallow the `$http` methods `success()` and `error()`